 Moka pot vs. French press, which one is a better option” is a common question among coffee lovers who make their coffee at home.
 While both can make incredible coffee, the Moka pot, and French press produce two distinct brew types.

 What Is a Moka Pot?

 Also called a stovetop espresso maker, a Moka pot is a coffee-making device that you put on a stove.
 The pot has three chambers.
 One is for the hot water, the second is for the coffee grounds, and the third is for the final product or brew.

 You place the pot on a stove and fill the bottom chamber with hot water.
 As the water starts boiling, the steam produced pushes the water upward to the ground.
-The coffee extract is then sent and sprayed into the pot’s top chamber.
+The coffee extract is then sprayed into the pot’s top chamber.

 What Is a French Press?

 A favorite among gourmet coffee lovers, a French press is an appliance used for steeping coffee.
 In this brew method, boiling water covers coarsely ground coffee and is left to steep for a short period, usually four or five minutes.

 Since a French press machine does not use a filter as a drip-style does, it brings out the robust natural flavor of the coffee.

 Moka Pot vs. French Press: Which One Is Best for You?

 Choosing between a Moka pot and a French press involves careful consideration of their pros and cons, the resulting brew, preparation time, etc. Let’s look at some of the most important ones.